 - Failure to provide heating

-- Failure to rid of a pest infestation
+- Failure to exterminate a pest infestation

 - Making the property uninhabitable

-- Violating the quiet enjoyment for tenants
+- Violating the quiet enjoyment of tenants

 Consequences for Landlords Who Constructively Evict Tenants